 At least for now, the latest studies show that Vehicle-to-Grid technology must include proper battery management software to prevent damaging discharge cycles.

 Experts say V2G will not affect (or minimally) battery life if all is done right.
 Some scientists even claim that V2G can actually improve it.

-The question remains if users will trust these claims and if the reward is big enough for them to try it.
+The question remains whether users will trust these claims and if the reward is tempting enough for them to try it.

 Vehicle-to-Grid technology has come a long way since the theory was first published more than 20 years ago.
 If it becomes widespread and when we will see.
 At least, in theory, it’s a great concept.